mustafamerttunali/mustafamerttunali.github.io/_pages/about.md

 ## Software Developer | Computer Vision and Deep Learning | Medical Imaging | AI in Healthcare

 Hi.
 My name is Mert.
 I'm interested at computer vision, deep learning, medical imaging and neuroscience.
-I used to work on autonomous cars/robots, however, when I had a cancer (lymphoma), I have started to work on healthcare - medical imaging.
+I used to work on autonomous cars/robots, however, when I had cancer (lymphoma), I have started to interest on healthcare - medical imaging.

 I have developed brain tumor (hgg) detection and segmentation using deep learning techniques with less data.
 My vision has changed after I defeated the cancer.
 My vision is to develop  innovative technologies with using AI in healthcare.